Derleen123/Hackbio_2024Sept_Internship/Stage3/README.md

 3. Positive correlation observed between binding affinity and predicted pIC50 values

 ## Getting Started

-1. Clone this repository
-2. Navigate to the `ML project python script/` directory for the machine learning model
+1. Navigate to the `ML project python script/` directory for the machine learning model
-3. Refer to `Phase_one_report/` and `Phase_two_report/` for detailed methodologies and results
+2. Refer to `Phase_one_report/` and `Phase_two_report/` for detailed methodologies and results

 ## Results Visualization